aradley/Hoxton_Challenge/README.md

 `python Generate_Example_Input.py --Rack_Dimensions 1000 --Initial_Num_Tubes 100 --Num_Operations 100000 --Operation_1_Probability 0.2 --Operation_2_Probability 0.8`

 You may change each of the variables by changing the numbers as desired.
-Operation_1_Probability and Operation_2_Probability dictate the likelyhood of the operations being generated being a remove tube operations (1) or move tube operation (2).
+Operation_1_Probability and Operation_2_Probability dictate the likelyhood of the operations being generated being a remove tube operation (1) or move tube operation (2).
 These must sum to equal 1.

 The output file is a .txt file with 3 columns and Number_Operations + 2 rows.
 The first row designates the Rack_Dimensions and the second row the starting positions of the tubes.
 The third column designates whether the operation for a particular row is operation (1) or operation (2).